Chesterton Drug Crime Attorney

-Empathetic & Trusted Drug Defense in Lake County & Porter County
+Empathetic & Trusted Drug Defense in Lake County & Porter County, Indiana

-Drug crimes can range from possession of a small amount of marijuana to trafficking large quantities of controlled substances.
+Drug crimes can range from possessing a small amount of marijuana to trafficking large quantities of controlled substances.

-Facing any kind of drug charge can have a lasting impact on your life, but you don’t have to let one mistake ruin the rest of your life.
-Reach out to the Law Office of Adam Tavitas when you need a qualified drug crimes lawyer in Northwest Indiana.
+Facing any drug charge can have a lasting impact on your life, but you don’t have to let one mistake ruin the rest of your life.
+Contact the Law Office of Adam Tavitas when you need a qualified drug crimes lawyer in Northwest Indiana.

 If convicted, you will have a permanent criminal record that will follow you into the future.
-In certain circumstances, you could be facing enhanced charges.
+In addition, you could face enhanced criminal charges in certain circumstances.